 Mortgage protection insurance

-Mortgage protection insurance, also known as ‘home loan insurance’ or ‘consumer credit insurance’, can cover your mortgage repayments in the event of your passing, the diagnosis of a critical illness, or if you are totally and permanently disabled.
+Mortgage protection insurance, also known as ‘home loan insurance’ or ‘consumer credit insurance’, covers your mortgage repayments in the event of your passing, the diagnosis of a critical illness, or if you become totally and permanently disabled.

 It can cover repayments for both residential and commercial properties and is also available for owner-occupied and investment property loans.
 We cover mortgage protection insurance in more detail if you’d like to learn more about this product.